ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

   - usp: ISO 9001 Quality Approved
 introcol:
   first: >-
-    #### **UK Wiring Harness Manufacture**
+    #### **Wiring Harness Manufacturer**

-    Assembly Solutions is the UK leading manufacturer of high quality custom-made wiring harnesses and [wiring looms](/wiring-loom).
-With over 25 years in the industry, we have built up an incredible portfolio of customers including; Aston Martin, Ford, Rolls Royce and Siemens.
+    Assembly Solutions is a UK leading manufacturer of high quality Wiring Harnesses and Wiring Looms.
+We're an award winning Bolton based family business, fully accredited to the Quality International Standards of **ISO 45001** and **ISO 45001**.

     We're based in the heart of Bolton and operate under our own purpose built 32,000 sqft factory.
 All our wiring loom projects are quoted from customer drawing and specification.
 Our speciality is manufacture and build, but we have in-house wiring harness engineers who can assist with technical design.
 We manufacture in low & high volume, and offer design/engineering support to ensure all looms and harnesses are built both cost-effective and fit for its application.

-    #### **Award Winning Wiring Harnesses**
+    #### **Our Wiring Harnesses Services**

     We're an award winning family business who are committed to quality and building strong relationships with customers.
 Our fantastic team of wiring harness builders all have over 10 years of wiring experience and work at such an incredible speed.
+With over 25 years in the industry, we have built up an incredible portfolio of customers including; Aston Martin, Ford, Rolls Royce and Siemens.

     [Meet The Team](/team) who are passionate about producing quality wiring harnesses and providing an excellent customer service.